You are hereSpace Buckets - Start Growing Marijuana For $100!

 Average yield is around 1 oz, though you can get up to 2 oz with the skills of a bucket wizard!

 Forward by Nebula Haze: Space Buckets are easy to build at home, and will allow you to grow small amounts of marijuana in a way that's low budget, simple, and doesn't need a lot of room.

-Unlike other, more expensive grow methods, a starter Space Bucket only costs about $100 to make.
+Unlike other, more expensive grow methods, a basic starter Space Bucket can be made for about $100.